 In line with the Disability and Discrimination Act (2001) School Practice, provision is guided by the Disability and Discrimination Code of Practice for Schools.

 Vision

-Our vision for Folville Junior School is simple- a safe and loving environment which allows all its pupils, parents and staff the opportunity to thrive both academically and socially.
+Our vision for Folville Junior School is simple- a safe and loving environment which allows all its pupils, parents and staff the opportunity to thrive both academically, socially and emotionally.

 Admissions